smallsco/macstodon/README.md

 * 32-bit addressing enabled
 * Internet Config installed if you are running Mac OS 8.1 or earlier
 * An SSL-stripping proxy server (such as [WebOne](https://github.com/atauenis/webone)) running on another computer on your network.
-  * Note: Macstodon is not fully compatible with WebOne 0.16 yet, please use version 0.15.3 for the best experience.

 The following extensions are required for System 7 users, and can be found in the "Required Extensions - System 7" folder distributed with Macstodon.
 System 7 users will need to copy them into the Extensions subfolder of their System Folder: